KOBA789/qrenc/README.md

 QR code encoder in TypeScript.

-Most of codes and algorithms are derived from [kennytm/qrcode-rust](https://github.com/kennytm/qrcode-rust).
+The most of codes and algorithms are derived from [kennytm/qrcode-rust](https://github.com/kennytm/qrcode-rust).